Towards local testability for quantum coding: Introduction

 where $A \succeq B$ means that the operator $A-B$ is positive semidefinite.
-Our definition of soundness corresponds to the relative soundness of Ref.~\cite{AE15}.
-In words, condition \eqref{eqn:def} means that any low-energy state is close to the codespace in terms of the quantum Hamming distance, and that energy tests allow one to distinguish codewords from states far from the code.
-More precisely, one can distinguish between a codeword (with energy 0) and a state at distance $\delta N$ from the code (therefore with energy $\geq s\delta$) by examining approximately $1/(s\delta)$ qubits.
-Ideally, one would want the soundness $s$ to be constant, so that testing a constant number of qubits would suffice to distinguish codewords from states at distance greater than $\delta N$ from the code, for constant $\delta>0$.
+In words, condition \eqref{eqn:def} means that any low-energy state is close to the codespace in terms of the quantum Hamming distance, and that simple energy tests allow one to distinguish codewords from states far from the code.
+More precisely, one can distinguish between a codeword (with energy 0) and a state at distance $\delta N$ from the code (therefore with energy $\geq s\delta$) by measuring approximately $1/(s\delta)$ terms of the Hamiltonian.
+Ideally, one would want the soundness $s$ and the locality $q$ to be constant, so that accessing a constant number of qubits would suffice to distinguish codewords from states at distance greater than $\delta N$ from the code, for constant $\delta>0$.

 Known constructions of quantum LTC are rare.
-For instance, quantum expander codes yield one example of $(s, q)$-quantum LTC with both $s= O(1), q=O(1)$, but with the \emph{major caveat} that Eq.~\eqref{eqn:def} doesn't hold in general, but only on the restriction of the Hilbert space consisting of states $O(\sqrt{N})$-close to the codespace \cite{LTZ15}.
+For instance, quantum expander codes almost yield one example of $(s, q)$-quantum LTC with both $s= O(1), q=O(1)$, but with the \emph{major caveat} that Eq.~\eqref{eqn:def} doesn't hold in general, but only on the restriction of the Hilbert space consisting of states $O(\sqrt{N})$-close to the codespace \cite{LTZ15}.
 In fact, there exist states at distance $\Omega(\sqrt{N})$ violating only a single projection $\Pi_i$.
-This means that such codes cannot be used to establish the NLTS conjecture.
-By allowing the locality to be logarithmic in the number of qubits instead of constant, that is $q = O(\log N)$, a recent construction of Hastings \cite{has16} yields a quantum LTC with soundness $s = O\left( \frac{1}{\log^3 N} \right)$, without any restriction on the validity of Eq.~\eqref{eqn:def}.
+This means in order for Eqn.~\eqref{eqn:def} to hold, one actually needs to take $s = O(1/\sqrt{n})$.
+Thus, quantum expander codes cannot be used to establish the NLTS conjecture.
+By allowing the locality to be logarithmic in the number of qubits instead of constant, that is $q = O(\log N)$, a recent construction of Hastings \cite{has16} yields a quantum LTC with soundness $s = O\left( \frac{1}{\log^2 N} \right)$, without any restriction on the validity of Eq.~\eqref{eqn:def}.
 The construction is a generalization of the toric code where instead of taking the product of two 1-cycles of length $p$, one rather considers the product of two $d$-cycles of area $p^d$ for the appropriate values of $p = \omega(1)$ and $d=\omega(1)$.